Dear Willow Tree

 This body is old, and this soul, wise,

-Yet something within is no longer mine.
+Yet something within me is no longer mine.

-I long for your memories to water my loss.
+As I long for your memories to water my loss.